fadden/CiderPress2/cp2/Manual-cp2.md

 Usage: `cp2 read-block [options] <ext-archive> <block-num>`

-Only images of 5.25" floppy disks may be read as sectors.
+For read-sector: only images of 5.25" floppy disks may be read as sectors.
 Only whole tracks are supported (no half-tracks).
 The sector number is mapped with the DOS skew table, so the function works the same way an RWTS call would.

-Most disk images can be read as blocks, the notable exception being 13-sector 5.25" disks.
+For read-block: most disk images can be read as blocks, the notable exception being 13-sector 5.25" disks.
 On 5.25" disk images, the block is read the way it would be from ProDOS, using the ProDOS/Pascal skew table.

 The ASCII portion of the hex dump is treated as high ASCII, with the high bit stripped before display.